An Introduction to the 5 Flavors in Traditional Chinese Medicine

 Chinese Dietary Therapy is a holistic paradigm that understands the body as a unique, living and breathing organism.
 In this model, diet is considered in the context of the whole: individual constitution, the season, the climate, the time of day.
 It’s a nuanced conversation of creating and sustaining harmony by way of using ‘the diet’ to balance existing imbalances.

-Instead of simply looking at nutrients and counting calories, Chinese dietary therapy considers the thermal nature and flavor of food.
-Each food has a thermal nature ranging from cold to hot that includes cooling, neutral and warming.
-The thermal nature of a food is not dependent upon whether it has been cooked.
-The thermal nature relates to the impact the food has on digestion.
+Instead of simply looking at nutrients and counting calories, Chinese Dietary Therapy considers the thermal nature and flavor of food.
+In this tradition, each food has a thermal nature ranging from cold to hot that includes cooling, neutral and warming.
+The thermal nature of a food is not dependent upon whether it has been cooked; rather the thermal nature relates to the impact the food has on digestion.
 Blackberries, for example, have a neutral thermal nature.
 They are neither heating nor cooling.

 The season, time of day and the climate are also considered when determining how to balance diet.